-Medically supervised injecting rooms are officially designated areas where injecting opioid users, often persons who use heroin, can inject without fear of arrest and with knowledge that medical assistance is available if overdose occurs.
+Medically supervised injecting rooms, or overdose prevention centers (OPCs), are officially designated areas where injecting opioid users, often persons who use heroin, can inject without fear of arrest and with knowledge that medical assistance is available if overdose occurs.
 Such facilities have existed in Switzerland since 1986, in Germany since 1994, and in the Netherlands since 1996.
-The goal of user rooms is to promote health and reduce risk behaviors and public nuisance, with a specific focus on overdose reduction and hygiene [123].
-Several descriptive studies have shown significant effects on harm reduction and reduction of public nuisance [13].
+The goal of OPCs is to promote health and reduce risk behaviors and public nuisance, with a specific focus on overdose reduction and hygiene [131].
+Several descriptive studies have shown significant effects on harm reduction and reduction of public nuisance [77].